If you’re collecting miles & points through credit card spend, I always recommend doing what you can to accrue transferable points currencies.

 How many airline and hotel partners does Chase Ultimate Rewards have?

 As of now, Chase Ultimate Rewards has 13 airline and hotel transfer partners — that includes nine airline partners and four hotel partners.
-They recently lost Korean Air SkyPass as a transfer partner (which was a big loss), though gained JetBlue TrueBlue as a partner.

 How long does it take to transfer Chase Ultimate Rewards points?